winterdharma/DharmaPearls/01_agama/dirgha/DA_2.md

 66\. Ānanda replied, “I trust it would be, Bhagavān.
 It would really be troublesome.”
 {: #p66}

 67\.
 The Buddha told Ānanda, “Now, I’ll teach the Dharma mirror to you, which lets a noble disciple know about where they’ll be born.
-‘The three bad destinies have ended, I’ve attained stream-entry, and I’ll surely reach the end of suffering in no more than seven births.’
+‘The three bad destinies have ended, I’ve attained  stream entry, and I’ll surely reach the end of suffering in no more than seven births.’
 They can tell other people about such matters.
 {: #p67}

 68\. “Ānanda, ‘Dharma mirror’ means a noble disciple attains unwavering faith.
 They rejoice and believe in the Buddha, Tathāgata, Arhat, and Completely Awakened One who’s been given the ten epithets.